Boston University — CS 516 — Software Foundations via Formal Languages (Spring 2025)

 Problem Solving Sessions, Office Hours, Piazza, Gradescope and GitHub

 I'll be offering weekly problem solving sessions in which I'll solve problems on the blackboard, show how Forlan is used, and answer questions.
-They will be on Tuesdays from 6:30-7:45pm in MCS B33.
+They will be on Tuesdays from 6:30-7:45pm in ??.

-My office hours will be on Wednesday from 2:30-4:30pm in MCS 122.
+My office hours will be on Wednesday from ?? in CDS 1013.
 You can also make an appointment with me at an alternative time, either in person or via Zoom.

 We'll be using Piazza for announcements and online discussion.
-Visit piazza.com/bu/spring2022/cs516 to join in.
+Visit piazza.com/bu/spring2025/cs516 to join in.

 You will be submitting solutions to assignments via Gradescope.
 I will post the entry code on Piazza.